Japan Immigration Fees and JESTA 2026: Fee Increase, PR, Renewal and Employer Checklist

 Applicant

-Residence history, expiry date, family situation, tax and social insurance, and previous applications.
+Residence history, expiry date, family situation, tax, social insurance, and previous applications.

 Employer / Sponsor